skip to main content

 You should stick to using your phone’s hotspot if you’re on a budget or only need a hotspot once in a while.
 You’re also probably fine using a phone hotspot when you connect just one or two devices to hotspot Wi-Fi.

-The vast majority of smartphones nowadays have a built-in hotspot function, and a lot of phone plans come with data you can use just for hotspots and tethering.
-So it’s fairly easy to set up a hotspot on your phone.
-And if you don’t feel like going through all the trouble, you can always seek out free Wi-Fi at a restaurant, hotel, or public library.
+That’s because the vast majority of smartphones have a built-in hotspot function, and a lot of phone plans come with data you can use just for hotspots and tethering.
+If you don’t feel like going through all the trouble, you can always seek out free Wi-Fi at a public library, transit station, or even a public park.

 Can you use a hotspot for home internet?